iluwatar/java-design-patterns/callback/README.md

 }
 ```

-Next we define a task that will execute the callback after the task execution has finished.
+Next, we define a task that will execute the callback after the task execution has finished.

 ```java
 public abstract class Task {